Ocean pools in Australia: History

 Several ocean pools were once reserved only for the use of men or only for use by women and children and Sydney's Coogee Bay still hosts an ocean pool reserved solely for the use of women and children.
 Coogee's McIver's Baths constructed in the 1860s seems to now be the only seawater pool in Australia still reserved solely for use by women and children.
 Fanny Durack and Mina Wylie, who won gold and silver medals in the Women's 100m Freestyle at the 1912 Stockholm Olympics trained at this pool.
 The Beverley Whitfield Pool in Shellharbour is named after another of Australia's Olympic swimmers.

-Wylie's Baths established in 1907 at Coogee, New South Wales, by Henry Alexander Wylie, the father of Mina Wylie, was one of the first mixed gender ocean pools in Australia.
+Wylie's Baths established in 1907 at Coogee, by Henry Alexander Wylie, the father of Mina Wylie, was one of the first mixed gender ocean pools in Australia.

 There are about 100 ocean pools in New South Wales.
 In Perth, Western Australia there has been impetus to build ocean pools as a result of shark attacks.